-Demand charges are another line item cost included on a utility bill - in addition to fixed and energy costs, which make up a utility's revenue requirement.
+Where employed, dDemand charges are another line item cost included on a utility bill - in addition to fixed and energy costs., which make up a utility's revenue requirement.
 Demand is often calculated and charged in KW and used, at least in part, to "split up the pie" of the revenue requirement within each class.
 Demand charges endeavor to measure the "size of the pipe," or capacity needs of a customer.
-There are two historical ways to calculate a demand charge, either by taking the customers highest instantaneous demand a customer draws from the system, measured in KW, over a certain time period; or, alternatively, by using the customer's highest KW (peak) divided by the relevant timespan, during the period in question.
+There are numerous two historical ways to calculate a demand charge.
+The most common demand charge is based on, either by taking the customer's highest instantaneous demand a customer draws from the system, measured in KW during a billing month as measured over a 15 or 30 minute time period. pover a certain time period; or, alternatively, by using the customer's highest KW (peak) divided by the relevant timespan, during the period in question.